Tutorials

 • A gold block weighs 12 kilograms

-• There are 150 mL of water in the container.
+• There are 150 milliliters of water in the container.

 You will encounter Imperial and SI (International System) Units.
 Imperial units are measurements like feet, inches, and pounds.
 SI units are measurements like meters, centimeters, and kilograms.
 SI units are most common in chemistry; furthermore, one of the most important units of measurement is the mole (mol).